Schola Cantorum

 Young Singers Tuition-free

-Young singers, ages 16 through 30, may be eligible to participate tuition-free, thanks to generous donors to the Bruce Memorial Scholarship Fund.
+Tuition is waived for young singers, ages 16 through 30, thanks to generous donors to the Bruce Memorial Scholarship Fund.
 Dr. Kenneth Bruce, who died in 2002, sang with Schola Cantorum for many years and was very supportive and helpful to young singers who joined the group.
 High school student singers (if in New York) should have attained at least Level 5 in NYSSMA solos.

 Tuition and registration